 - Motion blur

-- Pan and Tilt amplitudes unders “Shake Levels“
+- Pan and Tilt amplitudes under “Shake Levels“

 - Zoom amplitude and Speed